ilyasBenismael/3D_oranges/README.md

 ## 🧠 Most Suitable Models for Our Conditions

 ### Task Constraints
-Our pipeline is designed under strict and realistic field conditions.
-To be applicable in real orchard environments, any 3D reconstruction model must:
+To be applicable in realistic field conditions, the 3D reconstruction model must:

+- Prioritize **geometric accuracy** over appearance or real-time speed.
 - Reconstruct the **entire tree**, including fruits and reference objects, for global metric scaling.
-- Prioritize **geometric accuracy** over appearance or real-time speed.
+- Avoid **hallucinating unseen regions**, as we capture mostly front views.
 - Remain **robust under occlusions, shadows, and natural light changes**.
 - Require **no ground-truth depth or 3D supervision**, relying solely on RGB images.
-- Avoid **hallucinating unseen regions**, as we capture mostly front views.

-These constraints eliminate many modern, appearance-driven approaches and focus our attention on models that respect real geometry and physical visibility.

 ---